Welcome to the Jane Thomas Pilates website

 Welcome to the Jane Thomas Pilates website.
 Here you will find information on us, everything you need to know about us, and — sometimes (keep checking back) — even some simple Pilates exercises you can try yourself at home.

-Pilates (pronounced pill-AH-teez) is in fact one of the best exercise formats you can follow — whatever your fitness level.
+Pilates (pronounced pill-AH-teez) is in fact one of the best exercise formats you can follow — whatever your fitness level, and whatever your age — from 18 to 80+.
 Pilates is a multi-muscle training technique which — when done correctly — can increase strength, flexibility and mobility.

 Our Aim — Why Do We Do It?

 Freedom for you: freedom from aches, pains and injuries; freedom of movement; freedom to live an active happy lifestyle.

 By focussing on individual needs, we show you how to build your strength from the inside out.
 Our team of Instructors will work with you to improve mobility, posture, and flexibility.

 1 Small-group Pilates matwork face-to-face community classes in a venue near you.
 During Covid lockdown these were suspended, but a small number of face-to-face classes are restarting in selected Covid-Secure venues.
 Information about these classes, space availability, and booking is available if you click or tap here.
 After these flagship face-to-face classes, we hope to restart more classes soon.

 2 Online Pilates classes anywhere and everywhere in the world — served from our sister website jtp.zone —you can have have a FREE 4-week Membership of our online Pilates community.
 Click or tap here for more information and to enrol on your FREE 4-Week Membership.